Industrials Sector Rating: Marketperform

 Industrials sector overview

-Global manufacturing improvement appears to have leveled off, while U.S. manufacturing remains in expansionary territory.
-However, concerns about a trade war could put a damper on the group, although the tax cuts should help to dampen that potential disappointment.
+Global manufacturing appears to be deteriorating somewhat, while U.S. manufacturing remains in expansionary territory.
+However, concerns about a trade war could put a damper on the group.

 Market outlook for the industrials sector

-In the U.S., the Institute for Supply Management's Manufacturing Index remained quite strong in its November release, easing slightly to a still-high 57.7 reading, while the forward-looking new order component posted a strong, 57.4 reading, dipping slightly potentially from concerns regarding the ongoing trade dispute with China.
-Anything above 50 means an expansion in manufacturing activity.
-However, there were hopes at the beginning of last year that fiscal stimulus would be forthcoming and those hopes appear to be diminishing with the rancor in Washington, which has the potential to be a temporary weight on the group, but this may be an area where agreements between the two parties are possible following the midterm elections—although we aren’t holding our breath!
+In the U.S., the Institute for Supply Management® (ISM®) Manufacturing survey fell modestly to 54.2 in February after rising to 56.6 on trade concerns easing in the previous month.
+Meanwhile, the forward-looking new order component also fell slightly following a sharp rebound, moving to 55.5 from 58.2, as manufacturers appeared to remain encouraged as they await a resolution to the China-U.S. trade dispute, but may be becoming a bit more impatient.
+There were hopes at the beginning of last year that fiscal stimulus would be forthcoming, but those hopes appear to be diminishing with the rancor in Washington, which has the potential to be a temporary weight on the group.
+This was exacerbated by the extended partial government shutdown.
+This may be an area where agreements between the two parties are possible following the current budget negotiations—although we aren’t holding our breath!